When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Inherited Criteria and Filters

-- Workbench Reports can inherit criteria and filters from the selected safety views based on the following configuration:
+Workbench Reports can inherit filters from associated safety views in the following ways:

-- Advanced logic is unavailable for inherited filters and does not apply to criteria fields.
-For more information, see Add Safety View Filters in Safety Workbench.
+Advanced logic is unavailable for inherited filters and does not apply to criteria fields.